elainajones/elainajones/notes/wsl2_setup/README.md

     - If this fails to update and mentioned an unsupported kernel
       package, download and install the [WSL2 Linux kernel update
       package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)

+## Tips and Tricks

+- Create a `~\.wsl` directory to organize WSL files.
+- After installing a WSL distro, symlink `/boot/` to `~\.wsl\boot` so
+  custom kernel images can be easily configured in `~\.wslconfig` and
+  to reduce bloat inside the WSL installation.
+- Common configuration files such as `/etc/apt/apt.conf` or
+  `/etc/portage/make.conf` can be symlinked to `~\.wsl\etc\` to make it
+  easier to manage common configurations across multiple installations.
+    - This also makes it easy to backup these files from a single location.

 ## Custom distributions